heideker/iotma/README.md

 ---------|-------------
 debugMode = 0 | [bolean] Set the debug-mode of IoTMA with a verbose operation NodeUUID = urn:ngsi-ld:999 | [text] This key informs the unique identifier of the node in Orion.
 If this entity's Id not found the Orion, the IoTMA will create a new entity.

-OrionHost = http://hostname | [texto] URL (hostname ou endereço IP) para o context broker OrionPort = 1026 | [inteiro] Número da porta para o context broker OrionPublisherTime = 30 | [inteiro] Intervalo entre as publicações de métricas no context broker, em segundos CPUPathStat = /proc/stat | [texto] Caminho até o pseudo arquivo de CPU (de acordo com a versão do Linux do hospedeiro) CPUPathArch = /proc/cpuinfo | [texto] Caminho até o pseudo arquivo arquitetura (de acordo com a versão do Linux do hospedeiro)
+OrionURL = http://url:1026 | The URL to Orion Context Broker where the configuration entity is hosted FiwareService = openiot | Fiware Service of configuration entity FiwareServicepath = / | Fiware Service Path of configuration entity NodeUUID = urn:ngsi-ld:NodeName | Configuration entity Id CPUPathStat = /proc/stat (default) | Path to OS process statistics.
-NetworkPathStat = /proc/net | [texto] Caminho até o pseudo arquivo rede (de acordo com a versão do Linux do hospedeiro)
+CPUPathArch = /proc/cpuinfo (default) | Path to CPU Architecture information NetworkPathStat = /proc/net (default) | Path to Network adapter statistics SampplingTime = 5 (default) | Statistics's sampling interval

 # Running the agent